PepinCS/Automatic_emails/README.md

 If you need to modify the code (e.g., changing the Gmail password as mentioned), follow these steps to rebuild the `.exe` (Windows) or corresponding files for Mac/Linux:

 1. **Create a New Conda Environment**:
    It's highly recommended to create a new environment to avoid unnecessary package installations.
 I like to use conda environments.
-If you have miniconda downloaded on your computer (which you should all have #les_cours_de_sip), you can follow these steps to create an env called pepin_env (3.11 might be outdated one day, to be honest the python version isn't that important, just don't change a very recent one to oavoid packages incompatibilities) :
+If you have miniconda downloaded on your computer (which you should all have #les_cours_de_sip), you can follow these steps to create an env called pepin_env (3.11 might be outdated one day, to be honest the python version isn't that important, just don't use a very recent one to avoid packages incompatibilities) :

    ```bash
    conda create -n pepin_env python=3.11